-The response shown is normalised to 0dB gain, taken from the unity gain (high-z) output shown in Figure 1.
+The response shown is normalised to 0dB gain, taken from the unity gain (high-Z) output shown in Figure 1.
 The -3dB frequencies are 19.5Hz with the pot at maximum resistance, 35Hz with the pot at 50%, and 193Hz at minimum resistance.
 The range can be changed easily by altering the value of C1 and C2.
 Double the capacitance halves the frequencies and vice versa.
 If you want to work out the frequency it's quite easy because the opamp is configured to have gain.
 Frequency is simply ...

 Figure 3 - Low-Pass Filter Schematic

 The bypass is arrangement is different.
 It's highly inadvisable to simply short the frequency-setting resistors, as that would switch C3 directly to the output of U1A.
 Doing so will cause the opamp to oscillate.
 The extra resistor (R5) isolates U1A's output from C3 and provides a full bypass of the filter.
 As with the high pass filter you might hear a slight click when the switch is operated.
 The solution is the same - use a FET input opamp.
 The input impedance of this circuit can drop below 1k, so the source (if U1A is not used) needs not only a low output impedance, but the ability to drive a low impedance as well.

 Figure 4 - Low-Pass Filter Response

 The -3dB frequencies are 1.0kHz with the pot at maximum resistance, 1.9kHz with the pot at 50%, and 11.3kHz at minimum resistance.
 As with the high-pass circuit, the range can be changed easily by altering the value of C1, C2 and C3.
 Keep the values equal for all three caps.
 If all three caps are changed to 1nF, the -3dB frequency is increased by a factor of ten.